This program is available at the Springfield - Leffel Lane location.

 Students will be billed for liability insurance for the practicum courses.
 The students may be requested by the practicum site to complete a criminal background check and a drug screen.
 Students should contact the practicum instructor with any questions regarding practicum.

 * Any 3-credit hour course with ART, ASL, ENG, FRN, HST, HUM, MUS, PHL, SPN, THE prefix,

 Persons seeking a career in social services should recognize that to be successful, they must be emotionally stable, creative, and flexible.
 A social services professional must be able to work effectively with diverse groups of people and individuals with a wide variety of ages, racial and cultural backgrounds, and life situations.
 ENG 1111 must be completed with a grade of C or better before enrolling in additional courses.
 Students will be expected to meet minimum behavioral expectancies in order to continue in the Social Services program.

-Students should speak with their faculty advisor regarding whether MTH 1070 Quantitative Reasoning or STT 2640 Elementary Statistics I, should be taken in order to meet the program's math requirement.
+Math Requirements Students should speak with their faculty advisor regarding whether MTH 1070 Quantitative Reasoning or STT 2640 Elementary Statistics I, should be taken in order to meet the program's math requirement.
 If they are considering transferring to a university setting to complete their master's degree, the STT 2640 Elementary Statistics I course may be preferable.